 - Gastrointestinal complications

 Glyphosate infiltrates our system through the shikimate pathways in the microbes of our body.
 It attacks the beneficial bacteria in our gut that naturally protects us from harmful food we may ingest.
-The chemical also allows pathogens to overgrow within these shikimate pathways and creates systemic disruption that leads to illness and disease in many forms.
+Unfortunately, the chemical also allows pathogens to overgrow within these shikimate pathways and creates systemic disruption, leading to many forms of illness and disease.

 Glyphosate irritates and burns everything it touches.
-It gets incorporated into cell structures, reeking havoc on our bodies and the microbes that exist to protect and heal us.
+It gets incorporated into cell structures, wreaking havoc on our bodies and the microbes that exist to protect and heal us.

-Furthermore, by limiting our bodies natural defense systems and our ability to detoxify by reducing the amount of beneficial bacteria in our gut, it is enhancing the damaging effects of other toxins and chemicals we are exposed to.
+Furthermore, by limiting our bodies' natural defense systems and our ability to detoxify by reducing the number of beneficial bacteria in our gut, it enhances the damaging effects of other toxins and chemicals we are exposed to.

-The most common foods that have high amounts of glyphosate are those also associated with many food sensitivities rising in Americans— sugar, corn, soy and wheat.
+The most common foods with high amounts of glyphosate are also associated with many food sensitivities rising in Americans— sugar, corn, soy, and wheat.

-Glyphosate cannot be simply washed off the affected plant.
-Just like in our bodies, it is incorporates itself into the plant cells, and remains within the plant until it is digested by our bodies.
-The massive increase in "food allergies" is actually the result of adverse reactions to consuming the food grown with toxic chemicals.
+Glyphosate cannot be washed off the affected plant.
+Just like in our bodies, it incorporates itself into the plant cells and remains within the plant until our bodies digest it.
+The massive increase in "food allergies" is actually the result of adverse reactions to consuming food grown with toxic chemicals.

 Purchasing organic foods is one of the few ways to decrease your exposure to this harmful chemical.
-Organic farmers use very little, if any, pesticides and/or herbicides in their food production.
-Purchase USDA certified organic produce and processed foods, or grow you own whenever possible.
-If you choose to eat meat, buy grass-fed or pasture raised products that have not been fed corn or soy that has been subject to Roundup in its production.
+Organic farmers use minimal, if any, pesticides or herbicides in their food production.
+Purchase USDA-certified organic produce and processed foods, or grow your own whenever possible.
+If you choose to eat meat, buy grass-fed or pasture-raised products that have not been fed corn or soy that has been subject to Roundup in its production.

-A few common points of exposure are grass and yards that have been spot treated with RoundUp or other Glyphosate based herbicides.
-Often, fields are sprayed a day or two before harvest in order to “dry out” the plants so that they are easier to harvest, and farms that grow GMO crops anywhere spray herbicide from two to seven times in a single growing season.
+A few common exposure points are grass and yards that have been spot treated with RoundUp or other Glyphosate-based herbicides.
+Often, fields are sprayed a day or two before harvest to "dry out" the plants so that they are easier to harvest, and farms that grow GMO crops anywhere spray herbicide from two to seven times in a single growing season.

 Imagine your children playing barefoot in the yard that has been spot treated with glyphosate-rich chemicals.
-The glyphosate molecule is so small that it readily passes through the skin, into the bloodstream and affects you and your children exactly the same way that it does dandelions.
-Consider this– living out in the country in a nice old farm house with nothing but fields all around.
-The conventional farms next to you spray a different field everyday.
-How often do you think that you are you exposed to glyphosate?
+The glyphosate molecule is so tiny that it readily passes through the skin into the bloodstream and affects you and your children the same way it does dandelions.
+Consider this– living out in the country in a nice old farmhouse with nothing but fields all around.
+The conventional farms next to you spray a different field every day.
+How often do you think that you are exposed to glyphosate?

-This toxin doesn’t wash off, travels through the air, and affects both surface and groundwater.
-The are very few regulations on the domestic use of glyphosate.
+This toxin doesn't wash off, travels through the air, and affects both surface and groundwater.
+Yet, there are very few regulations on the domestic use of glyphosate.

-The only solution is to protect you and your family the best you can by eating organic, filtering your water, and frequently participating in a detox like Dr. Nuzum’s two week detox program.
+The only solution is to protect you and your family the best you can by eating organic, filtering your water, and frequently participating in a detox like Dr. Nuzum's 2-week detox program.